Ken Terajima: Revision of the Military General Ordinance

-In January 1933 Chief of Naval General Staff Fushimi, Minister of the Navy Mineo Ōsumi, Chief of Staff Prince Kan'in Kotohito, and Minister of War Sadao Araki signed a document titled Determination of Force Capacity.
+In January 1933, Chief of Naval General Staff Fushimi, Minister of the Navy Mineo Ōsumi, Chief of Staff Prince Kan'in Kotohito, and Minister of War Sadao Araki signed a document titled Determination of Force Capacity.
 In the document, it was written that "the Chief of the General Staff and the Chief of the Military General Staff will formulate the military strength" and it was sent from Kanji Katō to the Privy Councilor Kentarō Kaneko.
-The document overturned the navy's conventional way of thinking about Article 12 of the above-mentioned constitution and standed in the same position as the General Staff.
+The document overturned the navy's conventional way of thinking about Article 12 of the above-mentioned constitution and stood in the same position as the General Staff.
 In March of the same year, the Naval General Staff submitted a proposal to the Ministry of the Navy to revise the Naval General Staff Ordinance and inter-ministerial negotiation regulations.
 The major executives of the ministry at that time were as follows, with Terajima and Inoue of the Ministry of the Navy classified into the treaty faction and Prince Fushimi, Takahashi, and Nagumo of the Naval General Staff classified into the fleet faction.

 The draft revision covers a wide range of fields, but the important point is that the Chief of the Naval General Staff "participated in matters related to national defence armaments and transfers them to the Minister of the Navy after the appraisal" was changed to "manage the plans for national defence armaments and deal with armaments".
 In addition, the scope of "arms" was decided to be defined in the inter-ministry negotiation regulations, and even in the inter-departmental negotiation regulations, the authority was transferred from the Navy Ministry to the Naval General Staff.
 In addition, this proposal does not even have the right to draft.
 The revised proposal was brought to Military Affairs Bureau member Kōno Senmanshirō and his superior, the first section manager, Narumi Inoue, handled it himself and didn't approve the revised proposal in negotiations with Chuichi Nagumo.
 Inoue's attitude was based on the understanding of both Terashima and Fujita.
 Inoue's reasons for opposition are broadly divided into three points, and are quoted from "Omoide no ki" written for the class meeting only.